hyyan/woo-poly-integration/readme.txt

 == Description ==

-This plugin makes it possible to run multilingual e-commerce sites using WooCommerce and Polylang .
-It makes products and store pages translatable, lets visitors switch languages and order products in their language. and all that in same interface you love.
+This plugin makes it possible to run multilingual e-commerce sites using WooCommerce and Polylang.It makes products and store pages translatable, lets visitors switch languages and order products in their language. and all that frome the same interface you love.

 = Features  =